Francistown: History

 Although evidence of habitation by humans goes back around 10,000 years, written evidence is more recent.
-Historical evidence shows that Francistown started off as one of the villages of the BaKalanga people which was best known for its mining.
-Mining which used to be a common activity and influence to the BaKalanga/Kalanga area of north-eastern Botswana was widely practiced in the area-mostly gold mining.
-Reportedly, Nyangabgwe was the nearest village to Francistown to have been visited by Europeans, when it was visited by the missionary, Robert Moffat.
+Historical evidence shows that Francistown started off as one of the villages of the BaKalanga people.
+Nyangabgwe was the nearest village to Francistown to have been visited by Europeans, when it was visited by the missionary, Robert Moffat.
 Moffat was followed in 1867 by a gold prospector, Karl Mauch who found the Bakalanga mining gold along the Tati River, and publicised the Tati Goldfields starting the first Southern Africa goldrush.

 The present town was founded in 1897 as a settlement near the Monarch mine and named after Daniel Francis, an English prospector from Liverpool who acquired prospecting licences in the region in 1869.
 Francis was a director of the Tati Concessions Land (Tati Concessions Company), which acquired the land from King Lobengula.
 The centre of the new town was formed when the company sold off 300 lots in August of that year.
 The Monarch mine was not the only mine in operation at that time, and it was widely believed that Francistown would grow rapidly.
 In the beginning, the town comprised one street east of, and parallel to the railway line.
-This street featured several companies, including two hotels, (the Grand and the Tati), retail and wholesale shops and three banks.
+This street featured several companies, including two hotels (the Grand and the Tati), retail and wholesale shops, and three banks.